1. Missed lessons: If you need to miss a lesson, try your best to make it up within the same week to keep your progress steady.

 Group classes were formed so you can experience the joy, self-improvement and accountability involved in playing in group, to give you a reason to practice more and to improve your ability to read and play sheet music.
 Your skill will be increased through playing with others and working through the challenges that playing new music offers.
 Additionally, the students of NYC Violin Studio are just great people to be around, so get ready to make some new friends!

-Yes, beginners are welcome.
-We teach students of all ages and have a majority of adults in our private lessons and all group classes are adult classes.
+Yes, we specialize in adult beginners.
+In NYC, many adults are looking to learn the violin.
+We teach students of all ages and have a majority of adults in our private lessons and, all group classes are adult classes.

 At this time there are three levels: